hombit/scoop-on-docker-swarm/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ssh-copy-id USER@HOST_NAME
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Be sure that you can execute sudo commands on each host without password.
+If you cannot then run `visudo` and add line `USER ALL=(ALL)NOPASSWD:ALL` (replace `USER` with your username).

 Than install Docker on each host using `docker-machine` (in the terms of Docker create Docker machine):